MANAGEMENT DISCUSSION AND ANALYSIS

 Product and Quality Risk:

 PEL is expected to maintain global quality standards in manufacturing.
 Some ofPELs products are directly consumed / applied by the consumers.
-Any deviation withregards to quality compliance of these products would impact the consumers worldwide andhence,adversely affect the Companys performance.
+Any deviation withregards to quality compliance of products would impact the consumers worldwide and hence,adversely affect the Companys performance.
 There is a dedicated corporate qualityassurance group which actively monitors the adherence to prescribed quality standards.

-Default and Concentration Risk in Financial Services Business:
+Default and Concentration Risk in Financial Services Businesses:

 Adverse Fluctuations in Foreign Exchange Risk: